DeepthiSudharsan/Big-Data-Analytics-Assignment/README.md

-## Few of my 4th Semester Big Data Analytics assignments that I did using Apache Spark (Using only Scala map-reduce Spark API)
+## Three of my 4th Semester Big Data Analytics assignments that I did using Apache Spark (Using only Scala map-reduce Spark API)